Ritesh-Yadav/Ritesh-Yadav.github.io/_posts/2018-05-19-Tools-Tips-Code-Snippets.md

 [VLC](https://www.videolan.org/vlc/index.en-GB.html) is a free and open source cross-platform multimedia player and framework that plays most multimedia files as well as DVDs, Audio CDs, VCDs, and various streaming protocols.
 You can also convert/compress audios and videos in the app.

+### WinDirStat

+[WinDirStat](https://windirstat.net/) is a disk usage statistics viewer and cleanup tool for various versions of Microsoft Windows.

 ### ZSH